 Each year, nearly 90% of people who set New Year’s resolutions fail to keep them.
 How can you buck this trend rather than become yet another statistic of surrender?
 Professor Hitendra Wadhwa explores the process of discarding old habits and forming new ones that endure.

 At his memorial service in 2011, each attendee received a gift that had been handpicked by Steve Jobs himself before he passed.
-Through this last act, Jobs shared a critical text that had shaped his journey to realization and actualization.
-Who was the mysterious yogi behind this tour de force and what were his teachings?
+Through this last act, Jobs shared a critical text that had shaped his journey.
+Who was the mysterious yogi behind this tour de force, and what were his teachings?

 We've been conditioned to believe that ambition and surrender are foes.
 But what if we thought of them as friends?
 Through the journey of an American hero, George Washington, we learn how surrender can fuel remarkable success.